awsdocs/amazon-opensearch-service-developer-guide/doc_source/knn.md

 ## k\-NN differences and tuning<a name="knn-settings"></a>

-Open Distro for Elasticsearch lets you modify all [k\-NN settings](https://opendistro.github.io/for-elasticsearch-docs/docs/knn/settings/) using the `_cluster/settings` API\.
-On Amazon ES, you can change all settings except `knn.memory.circuit_breaker.enabled` and `knn.circuit_breaker.triggered`\. k\-NN statistics are included as [Amazon CloudWatch metrics](es-managedomains-cloudwatchmetrics.md)\.
+OpenSearch lets you modify all [k\-NN settings](https://opensearch.org/docs/search-plugins/knn/settings/) using the `_cluster/settings` API\.
+On OpenSearch Service, you can change all settings except `knn.memory.circuit_breaker.enabled` and `knn.circuit_breaker.triggered`\. k\-NN statistics are included as [Amazon CloudWatch metrics](managedomains-cloudwatchmetrics.md)\.

 In particular, check the `KNNGraphMemoryUsage` metric on each data node against the `knn.memory.circuit_breaker.limit` statistic and the available RAM for the instance type\.
-Amazon ES uses half of an instance's RAM for the Java heap \(up to a heap size of 32 GiB\)\.
+OpenSearch Service uses half of an instance's RAM for the Java heap \(up to a heap size of 32 GiB\)\.
 By default, k\-NN uses up to 50% of the remaining half, so an instance type with 32 GiB of RAM can accommodate 8 GiB of graphs \(32 \* 0\.5 \* 0\.5\)\.
 Performance can suffer if graph memory usage exceeds this value\.